Where was The Crown filmed – in the UK and abroad?

 Fans of the series have certainly seen the famous royal crown on the screen countless times.
 A trip to London gives visitors the chance to enjoy the sight of the stunning crown jewels up close.
 The British Crown Jewels have been housed in the Jewel House in the historic Tower of London since the 14th century and include more than 140 ceremonial items used by the royal family.
 The royal crown is adorned with more than 2,800 diamonds.
 It was the one that Her Majesty wore at the coronation in 1953.
 This can be seen by viewers in The Crown.
 The sight of the royal crown will surely take the breath away from any visitor.

 Price: A visit to Jewel House is included in a ticket to the Tower of London.
 Ticket price is GBP 24.70 and up for adults and GBP 11.70 for children.
 It is also possible to buy family tickets

 Culture Minister Oliver Dowden demanded on 30 November 2020 that Netflix make it clear that the Crown is ‘fiction’ for fear that viewers may take the series literally.

-The affected Minister of Culture mentioned scenes which, according to him, harm the royal family.
+The intervening Minister of Culture mentioned scenes that, according to him, harm the royal family.
 Oliver Dowden demanded that Netflix make it clear that The Crown is ‘fiction’.